anthonyray/butler/README.md

 `butler` is a CLI that helps me generate pages for my personal [website](https://anthonyray.github.io/).

 The goal of `butler` is to generate web pages from markdown source files.

+It's also a toy project that I'll use to learn Clojure !

 ## API